drylikov/Github_actions/README.md

 # Github actions.
-This is Repository is designed to get started with github actions as per the [GitHub Actions Tutorial][github_actions]
+This is Repository is designed to get started with github actions as per the [GitHub Actions Tutorial][github_actions].